codeschluss/jugendkompass/README.md

-# @wooportal/client
+# Jugendkompass

-client for wooportal - conventional event mapping
+An informative portal for Dinslakens youth